mainmatter/mainmatter.com/src/posts/2023-06-09-securing-the-ecosystems-investment-in-emberjs.md

-technical foundations of their applications to evolve and be maintained somehow automatically at all times but they need to be an active contributor to the evolution and maintenance that's essential for their businesses. **By sharing the investment collectively among a group of sponsors via this initiative, it becomes easier for everyone.**
+technical foundations of their applications to evolve and be maintained somehow automatically at all times but they need to be an active contributor to the evolution and maintenance that's essential for their businesses. **By sharing the investment collectively among a group of sponsors via this initiative, each party only gives a little but will get the full value in the end.**

 We’re thankful to [Ticketsolve](https://www.ticketsolve.com/), [Intercom](https://www.intercom.com/),